-How to Handle Stress in The Charity Sector
+Handling Stress at Work in the Charity Sector

-It may come as no surprise that people who work in the charity sector tend to be happier and more fulfilled than their counterparts in private companies – but that’s the nature of having a job where spend your days helping others.
-The more you give, the better you feel.
-It’s a fact.
-And that happiness in the workplace bleeds into all aspects of your life: your home, your hobbies, your family.
+It may come as no surprise that people who work in the charity sector tend to be happier and more fulfilled than their counterparts in private companies―that’s the nature of having a job where you spend your days helping others.
+That happiness in the workplace bleeds into all aspects of your life: your home, your hobbies, your family.
 In other words, doing good is infectious.

 But that doesn’t mean that the sector is without its challenges and stresses.
-Just like in any other job, charity workers have looming deadlines, needy stakeholders and a mountain of regulations to follow.
-However much the profession seems to be rewarding and motivating, it is also a significant source of stress and worries for workers.
-The trick is figuring out how to manage that stress.
+Just like in any other job, charity workers have looming deadlines, stakeholders to deliver for and standards to meet.
+The trick is figuring out how to handle stress at work in the charity sector.
 Let’s break it down.

-- Control: Charity workers have no say over how and when they do their work
+- Control: They have no say over how and when they do their work.

-- Role: Lack of understanding of their role leads to employees’ increased anxiety
+- Role: Lack of understanding of their role leads to increased anxiety.

-- Change: Poor change management attributed to this sector leads to uncertainty and insecurity for the employees
+- Change: Poor change management leads to uncertainty and insecurity.

-So how do you combat the stresses that are inevitable when working in this sector?
+So how do you combat stress at work in the charity sector?
 We’ve got a few tips that may come in handy.

 1. Learn to see it coming

-Being a dedicated charity worker, you may be too busy to exercise; but it is a powerful weapon to handle stress.
-Exercise promotes the production of endorphins and neurohormones like norepinephrine, which is associated with improved cognitive function, elevated mood and learning.
-By exercising more, you will begin to shed your daily tensions through movements and physical activity.
+Exercise is a powerful weapon to handle stress at work.
+It promotes the production of endorphins and neurohormones like norepinephrine, which is associated with improved cognitive function, elevated mood and learning.
 It also improves your sleep, which is often disrupted by stress and anxiety.

-A break from work can work wonders for you.
-Stress drains out most of your energy, time and efficiency; so going on a holiday, travelling or on a retreat will make you happier and more refreshed.
-If things get a little too much, try putting some time aside for just for yourself, work on your hobbies.
-Additionally, doing meditation and mental exercises during your break can help combat your stress.
+Frequent breaks from work can do wonders for you.
+Stress drains your energy and efficiency, so taking breaks can actually make you more productive.
+If things get a little too much, try putting some time aside to work on your hobbies and do the things you enjoy.

 Feel cleansed of stress already?
-Jump on into the job search and find a great charity job where you can put that clear mind to use.
+Why not jump on into the job search and find a great charity job where you can put that clear mind to use?